 If any of the parts mentioned is damaged or injured, it can cause severe knee pain.

-While some will focus in the pain and become overwhelmed with negative emotions, others will be feel compelled to look for answers about the causes and can be done to get better.
+While some will focus in the pain and become overwhelmed with negative emotions, others will be feel compelled to look for answers about the causes and what can be done to make it better.

 What is the cause of knee pain?